Intersection Accident Claims in Ada, OK

 Speeding

-Drivers exceeding safe intersection speeds generates serious incidents.
+Drivers exceeding safe intersection speeds creates dangerous conditions.

 Distracted Driving